dartoos-dev/json_cache/README.md

 **Why Json?**

-- Because most of the local storage packages available for Flutter applications use json as the data format.
+- Because most of the local storage packages available for Flutter applications use Json as the data format.
-- There is a one-to-one relationship between Dart's built-in type `Map<String, dynamic>` and json, which makes encoding/decoding data in json a trivial task.
+- There is a one-to-one relationship between Dart's built-in type `Map<String, dynamic>` and Json, which makes encoding/decoding data in Json a trivial task.

 ## Getting Started